 The board has established processes and policies appropriate for Sygnia to ensure that the Group applies the principles outlined by King IV.
 The board confirms the implementation of the King Code through the application of the King Code disclosure and application regime.
 The board of directors further confirms that Sygnia complies with the Companies Act, in all material respects, and is operating in conformity with its Memorandum of Incorporation.
-The board is ultimately responsible to ensure the integrity of the 2022 Integrated Report and has approved the final report.
+The board is ultimately responsible to ensure the integrity of the 2023 Integrated Report and has approved the final report.

-The directors have applied their collective minds in the preparation and presentation of this report in accordance with the requirements of the IIRF and have satisfied themselves of the materiality, accuracy and balance of disclosures in terms of the performance of Sygnia for the year ended 30 September 2022.
+The directors have applied their collective minds in the preparation and presentation of this report in accordance with the requirements of the IIRF and have satisfied themselves of the materiality, accuracy and balance of disclosures in terms of the performance of Sygnia for the year ended 30 September 2023.

-The 2022 Integrated Report was approved by the board on 5 December 2022 for publication.
+The 2023 Integrated Report was approved for publication by the board on 4 December 2023.